Try our free ROI calculator. Discover your site's revenue potential.

 • Can lead to low user engagement and interactivity

-You will not be able to add any special effects to your website unless you decide to add some Javascript or another dynamic element.
+You will not be able to add any special effects to your website unless you decide to add some JavaScript or another dynamic element.
 Dynamic websites have a “wow” factor that simple static websites lack.
 Users may find the static site to be unengaging, which can affect overall user preference for your site.

-• SEO is constantly evolving.
-It’s possible your static website isn’t SEO-friendly or sees once-favorable SEO factors drop in importance.
+SEO is constantly evolving.
+It’s possible your static website isn’t SEO-friendly or sees once-favorable SEO factors drop in importance.A static website may, therefore, need frequent updates as SEO best practices change.

 You will not be able to hyper-personalize the experience for your users or add functions like filtering data and instantly generated content.

-Dynamic Websites: Features, Pros, and Cons
+Dynamic Websites: Pros and Cons

 Advantages of Dynamic Websites